alishdipani/Old_Website/_posts/2019-06-06-The-Scatter-plot-example.md

   @abs_y = abs_y
 end
 ```
-This initialized function sets the absolute values (i.e. in Rubyplot coordinates) of the origin of this axes object i.e. of this subplot (which is upper left corner for Magick backend).
+This initialized function sets the absolute values (i.e. in Rubyplot coordinates) of the origin of this axes object i.e. of this subplot (which is the upper left corner for Magick backend).

 ## The Block
 Now, the scatter object has been initialized and the block will be executed which sets the data to be plotted and other properties of the scatter plot.
 The block is: